Teradata/developer-resources/docs/install-ai-unlimited/install-manager-Azure/index.md

 description: Learn the prerequisites and how to deploy the ARM template for the manager.
 sidebar_label: Install on Azure
 sidebar_position: 1
+pagination_prev: null
 ---

 # Install on Azure

 You'll use an ARM template to install the AI Unlimited manager on Azure.
-After you install the manager, you'll use it to set up AI Unlimited and configure the engine's deployment on Azure.
+After you install the manager, you'll use it to set up AI Unlimited and configure the engine's deployment.

 :::tip